bonomani/devmon/docs/GRAPHING.md

 This document outlines the implementation of graphs for Devmon in Hobbit/Xymon.
 With current versions of Xymon and Devmon, only some configuration should be necessary.

 1. **Install Xymon 4.2.2 or later:** The rrd collector for Devmon was merged into Xymon before the release of 4.2.2.
 No additional patches or scripts are required.
-2. **Configure Devmon tests:** Ensure that for each Devmon test you want to graph with the Devmon collector, "testname=devmon" is in TEST2RRD in Xymon's hobbitserver.cfg file.
+2. **Configure Devmon tests:** Ensure that for each Devmon test you want to graph with the Devmon collector, "testname=devmon" is in TEST2RRD in Xymon's xymonserver.cfg file.
 For example:

     ```plaintext
     TEST2RRD="cpu=la,disk ...,if_load=devmon,temp=devmon"
     ```

     By default, Xymon 4.2.2 or later should enable the Devmon collector for the if_load and temp tests.
-Restart Xymon (or kill the hobbitd_rrd task for status messages, hobbitlaunch will restart it) so hobbitd_rrd gets the updated environment variable, if you had to make any changes.
+Restart Xymon (or kill the xymond_rrd task for status messages, xymonlaunch will restart it) so xymond_rrd gets the updated environment variable, if you had to make any changes.

 3. **Graph Definitions:** Ensure that Xymon has graph definitions for the relevant tests.
 Graph definitions for many of the tests that have graphs enabled are provided in the file `extras/devmon-graph.cfg`.
-Either append this to Xymon's `hobbitgraph.cfg`, or create a directory to store additional graph definition files (e.g. `/etc/xymon/hobbitgraph.d`), add `directory /etc/xymon/hobbitgraph.d` to `hobbitgraph.cfg`, and place `extras/devmon-graph.cfg` in `/etc/xymon/hobbitgraph.d`.
+Either append this to Xymon's `hobbitgraph.cfg`, or create a directory to store additional graph definition files (e.g. `/etc/xymon/xymongraph.d`), add `directory /etc/xymon/xymongraph.d` to `xymongraph.cfg`, and place `extras/devmon-graph.cfg` in `/etc/xymon/xymongraph.d`.

-    Ensure that Xymon knows to try and generate graphs for Devmon and the tests you have, by ensuring Devmon and the test names are included in the GRAPHS variable in `hobbitserver.cfg`.
+    Ensure that Xymon knows to try and generate graphs for Devmon and the tests you have, by ensuring Devmon and the test names are included in the GRAPHS variable in `xymonserver.cfg`.
 If you prefer to have a single instance on graphs for a particular test, append `::1` to the test name, e.g. "if_load::1".

     By default, Xymon 4.2.2 includes "devmon::1,if_load::1,temp" in the GRAPHS variable.